zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 date: 2017-07-15
 template: article.jade
 ---
 In this four part series, we will "recreate" React from the ground up, learning how it works along the way.
-Our recreation will be dramatically simpler than actual React.
 Once we've finished, you should have a good grasp of how React works, and when and why it calls the various lifecycle methods of a component.

 <span class="more"></span>